How to Use Velocity Checks as an Effective Fraud Tool

 This can be especially problematic if automated processes automatically cancel or reject these orders, or if your manual review processes take a long time to resolve.

 Anti-fraud tools always carry some risk of causing friction with your actual customers, especially when they rely on subjective analyses of behavior patterns.
-Merchants must monitor these tools closely, adjust their settings as needed, and act quickly to follow up on flagged orders.
+Merchants must monitor these tools closely, adjust their settings as needed, and have a process in place for quickly attempting to verify any flagged orders.
+If it takes several hours before you're checking to confirm an order flagged for manual review, you may find that the customer has already made their purchase elsewhere, or has decided it's not worth the hassle.

 When a fraudster gets a hold of a stolen payment card that works, the race is on to run up as many charges on it as possible before it gets maxed out or reported.
 As clever as cyber-criminals can be, this predictable greedy behavior will often cause them to reveal themselves to detection methods such as velocity checking.
 It should be a required part of every merchant’s anti-fraud toolkit, along with other reliable defenses like AVS and CVV verification.